 What Stimulates Egg-Laying Behavior?

-According to Zoo Biology, these factors include:
+According to Zoo Biology, these factors include the following:

-- Interacting with a “mate.”
+- Interaction with a mate.

 How To Discourage Egg-Laying in Parrots